BudjakovDmitry/tech/linux/file_permissions.md

 Thus, by looking at the entire line, `rw-r--r--`, you can see that anyone can read the file, nobody can execute it, and you are the only user that can write to it.

-> The `-` at the very beginning of the line in the terminal means that the permissions
-> are referring to a file.
-If you were getting permissions to a directory, you would see
-> a `d` in the front for "directory".

 ## Directory permissions